LA to Vegas Adventure

 The campsites that we use are selected for either their scenic beauty, their convenient location to places of interest and/or the facilities available.
 We aim to offer you a selection of different types of campsites.

-Remember that sleeping bags are not provided.
+Remember that sleeping bags and a pillow are not provided.
 Check out the Packing section for more information.

-You'll find the necessary facilities - toilets and in most cases showers, washing machines and dryers - at many of our campsites.
-The showers at some campsites only have cold water available and some may require a payment (usually no more than US$1-$3 for a quick shower).
+You'll find the necessary facilities - toilets and in most cases showers, washing machines and dryers - at our campsites.
+The showers at some campsites may require a payment (usually no more than US$1-$3 for a quick shower).
 This is payable locally and is a contribution towards the cost of a limited water supply.
-Some campsites won't have any facilities, but this will rarely be for more than one night at a time.
-This is true of many campsites within Yosemite National Park, so if your trip is visiting this park, please prepare to go without a shower on this night, although it can often be arranged to stop and utilise facilities on our way out of the park.
+Rarely, a campsite may only have cold water available for showers.

-In all campsites there are strict quiet hours when no loud noise is allowed.
-This means that all music, singing and group gatherings must stop.
+In all campsites there are strict quiet hours when no loud noise is allowed, typically from 10pm to 7am.
+This means that all music, singing and noisy group gatherings must stop.
 We request that all our travellers respect these campsite rules.

-For trips where there are lodges/cabins used, couples travelling together may be separated as our rooming arrangements are based on single gender.
+For trips where there are lodges/cabins used, couples travelling together may be separated when our rooming arrangements are based on single gender, however in some accommodations the group will be in mixed gender rooms.

 Our high-quality camping equipment (including tents) can be affected by bad weather conditions.
 This can result in some wet and cold conditions inside the tent.
 Your spirit of adventure and flexibility will help make your adventure trip an exciting and unforgettable experience.
 On nights where the group is camping, and weather conditions are extreme (such as snow or heavy rain), there may be an opportunity for the group (if everyone agrees) to stay at an alternative location such as a nearby hostel or hotel.
 When this is the case the upgrade is at your own expense.